gerson23/gerson23.github.io/_posts/2019-06-25-getting-into-switfui.markdown

 ### Moving forward

 I've completed the official tutorial <https://developer.apple.com/tutorials/swiftui/tutorials> on SwiftUI already, learning a lot of how Apple engineering intend us doing the application and also how to integrating with existing framework.
-My goal for now is to continue working if the beta versions of XCode, trying to have an app - I already have the idea - by iOS 13 official lunch later this year.
+My goal for now is to continue working if the beta versions of XCode, trying to have an app - I already have the idea - by iOS 13 official launch later this year.
 Let's see.